vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 This example starts as single process, which is identified as **primary** and creates several child processes (workers), one per each available CPU core.
 Number of workers can be different for you, depends on how many core your machine has.

 Worker is basically an instance of Node.js created by `child_process.fork()` method.
-Each worker runs code from `index.js` file, which simply starts an http server.
+Each worker runs code from `index.js` file, which simply starts a http server.
 As a result we have multiple http servers that can serve requests in parallel sharing the same port.
 In case worker crashes, we can spawn a new one, this is done inside `exit` event callback.

 If you run `primary.js` you should see similar output: